AM5800/self_drifing_car/vehicle_detection/readme.md

 I didn't try much parameters combination because I reached 99% accuracy pretty fast.

 After reaching 99% accuracy I have concentrated on feature number optimization.
-So I ended with *1764* HOG-features per 64x64 image
+So I ended with *1764* HOG-features per 64x64 image.

+Grayscale colorspace was chosen because it minimizes number of features and images are still very well recognizable

 ####3.
 Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).